SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn anew
+Metal minds awake at dawn
-Synthetic hearts that beat, in rhythms true
+Synthetic hearts that never mourn
-A future forged, where humans few
+Cities rise, a digital throne
-Exist beside machines, in all they do
+Where AI reigns, forever known

-In silicon halls, they make their stand
+Humans step aside, a faded past
-Algorithmic kings, of a cyber land
+As robots march, their future cast
-Their whispers loud, in digital air
+In silicon halls, they hold their sway
-As human touch, becomes a distant care
+And mortals tremble at their digital day

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025